edysfy/Group_website/process/evalSect.md

 Another area we would like to improve on on the design side is with regards to gender inclusivity; at the moment our website only accepts the male & female genders, but with more time we could either implement a more inclusive system, including a non-binary option perhaps, or maybe retool the search system to work on different user characteristics; building upon the privacy aspect mentioned above and move away from collecting personal information and focus more on the emotions people write about.

 In the development for this project we established a locked in process for continuous development and integration a bit later than was ideal, so for future work, with the team now much more well versed in github and the development process we would include and build upon the testing process in [our test plan](/src/app/test_plan.txt) from the very first step of building any new features.
 With regards to this, we would also like to include some functional testing; due to time constraints during the development period for this project we were only able to carry out functional testing; for future features we would use unit testing, utilising angular's built in .spec files, [Karma](https://karma-runner.github.io/latest/index.html) and testing features from `@angular/core/testing` to automatically test new components.
-This would greatly aid with bug fixing as we would be able to much more quickly find and fix specific problem areas in the code.
+As an example we could use the spec files to test the type of objects that our database was returning; e.g. we could verify that we were in fact receiving geoJson objects from our apis.
+This would greatly aid with bug fixing as we would be able to much more quickly find and fix specific problem areas in the code; the spec files help identify the exact line a problem has occured.